Plough Pose -Halasana

-- From Salamba Sarvangasana lower the feet to the floor hinging from the hips.
-Or ..
+- Start from Supported Shoulderstand / Salamba Sarvangasana and lower the feet to the floor hinging from the hips.

-- With an open chest, keeping your chin slightly up to keep the throat soft, place your hands on your lower back to support yourself.
+- Walk your shoulders towards each other, keep your chin slightly up and place your hands on your lower back for support.

-- Find the lift of the spine from the grounding through the arms and shoulders, and feet if they are on the floor.
+- Press through the arms, shoulders, and feet if they are on the floor.

-- To come out of the pose, simply release your hands and bring your arms back to parallel on the floor next to you, palms down and roll out of the pose on an exhale.
+- To come out of the pose, release your hands and bring your arms back on the floor next to you, palms down and roll out of the pose as you exhale.

-- You can bring your legs over head towards the floor with your knees bent.
+- You can keep your knees bent as you bring your legs over your head towards the floor.

-- If your toes can't reach the floor option 2: keep supporting your lower back with your hands and leave your legs in the air or support your feet with a chair.
+- You can also leave your legs in the air or support your feet with a chair.

-- It's a good idea to have someone help you when doing this pose for the first time, ideally by a qualified yoga instructor.
+- It's a good idea to have a yoga teacher help you when doing this pose for the first time.

 - Stretches the spine, shoulders and back of the legs.

 - Opens the upper back and chest.

 - Calms the mind and reduces stress and fatigue.

 - Don't turn your head when in the pose (for example to look at a teacher or video).

 - There can be a tendency to overstretch the neck.
 The tops of your shoulders should push down into the support, try to avoid the shoulders from moving too far away from the ears.

 - Make sure you keep the throat soft and the chest open.